San Francisco 49ers @ Seattle Seahawks: Brock Purdy 'questionable' for Thursday night clash with rib/oblique injury

 Seattle rookie running back Kenneth Walker III to return for key NFC West divisional clash after missing Sunday's loss to Carolina with ankle injury; watch 49ers @ Seahawks on Thursday Night Football, live on Sky Sports NFL at 1.15am, Friday morning

-The San Francisco 49ers have listed their rookie starting quarterback Brock Purdy as 'questionable' to play in their key NFC West divisional clash at the Seattle Seahawks on Thursday night.
+San Francisco 49ers rookie quarterback Brock Purdy is expected to make his second career start in their key NFC West divisional clash at the Seattle Seahawks on Thursday night - despite initially being listed as 'questionable' to play.

 Purdy sustained rib and oblique injuries in his first career start on Sunday when beating Tom Brady's Tampa Bay Buccaneers 35-7.